 I have an hour left before I need to leave for the main event of today; I’m meeting Matt for a photoshoot at Cheddar Gorge!
-The photos will be used for our collaboration’s brand identity, promotional stuff like future press releases, and our joint website beyondthemountain.co.uk.
+The photos will be used for our collaboration’s brand identity, promotional stuff like future press releases and websites.
 (Another thought appears – I need to update both this and my own website with the Beyond The Mountain events that are getting booked in.
 There’s definitely not time today, I add it as an action on my Life List.)

 I make another coffee, double check the route, then spend the last half hour in my singing room making a video for The Good News Paper – an evangelistic magazine that shares Christian news and testimonies, and earlier in the year they featured mine.
 Last week out of the blue, editor Chris asked if I would be willing to be in their promotional film and say a couple of lines – no problem!
 What a fun little task that supports their ministry and develops that relationship.